Pauked/dcli/!todo.md

 [ ] Define a quick access menu
-[ ] Track usage of options to generate a "most used options menu" [ ] Handling of savegames, ability to read information from and provide options to select
+[ ] Track usage of options to generate a "most used options menu" [ ] Handling of savegames, ability to read information from and provide options to select [ ] Next iteration of dcli to be dui.
+Full TUI app instead of simple console app.

-## Savegame notes:
+## Save game notes:
  - dsda-doom - save files are .dsg. subfolder of app, dsda-doom\IWAD name\Map name
  - GzDoom - save files are .zds.
-Zip file containing JSON files. info.json is what I need!
-Folders - C:\Users\user\Saved Games\GZDoom\doom.id.doom2.tnt\
+Zip file containing JSON files.
+    - info.json is what I need!
+    - Folders - C:\Users\<user>\Saved Games\GZDoom\doom.id.doom2.tnt\

-# Original notes
+# General notes
 Flow on first use:
  - Find/pick engines
  - Find/pick IWADS